HadiHz88/DSA_TPs/README.md

 # 🧩 DSA_TPs

-A comprehensive Data Structures and Algorithms (DSA) repository implemented in C. This project contains core data structure implementations (Linked Lists, Stacks, Queues, Binary Trees) alongside practical "Travaux Pratiques" (TPs) that demonstrate these structures in real-world applications.
+A comprehensive Data Structures and Algorithms (DSA) repository implemented in C. This project contains core data structure implementations (Linked Lists, Stacks, Queues, Binary Trees) alongside practical "Travaux Pratiques" (TPs) that demonstrate these structures in real-world applications, as well as exam exercises.
+It serves as a reference for students and developers looking to understand and apply DSA concepts effectively.

 > ## ⚠️ Disclaimer
 >